Top 10 hiking tours to Machu Picchu

 The classic Inca Trail is 4 days and 3 nights.
 This trail is just a tiny portion of this vast network of routes.
 However, it became so popular because it was lost hundreds of years ago along with Machu Picchu, and it was discovered in 1915 by the American scholar Hiram Bingham III.
 After being lost for so many years, the trails and sites are kept in excellent condition, and now travelers can thoroughly enjoy the fantastic views.

 From March 1st of every year, 500 people will hike the Inca Trail daily.
 This number includes visitors, guides, and porters.
 You can only access the Inca Trail with a licensed tour operator like TreXperience, for hiking and camping.
 You must always have porters, chefs, and tour guides.
-To hike the Inca Trail to Machu Picchu, you must book the permits in advance, as they will sell out fast.
+You must book the permits in advance to hike the Inca Trail to Machu Picchu, as they will sell out fast.

 The Classic Inca Trail is part of the Historic Sanctuary of Machu Picchu, a protected area located in the Machu Picchu District in the Urubamba Province, Cusco region.
 It covers an area of 32592 hectares.
 This sanctuary protects several archaeological sites, mountains, and snow-capped peaks, home to endemic wildlife such as the Spectacled bear (Tremarctos Ornatus) and the Andean Cock-of-the-rock (Rupicola peruvianus).
-The protected area is about 6,000 m and will reach the Urubamba River's warm and wet areas at 2,000 m; this variation in altitude will offer a great experience to visitors, allowing them to enjoy different ecosystems every day.
+The protected area is about 6,000 m and will reach the Urubamba River's warm and wet areas at 2,000 m; this altitude variation will offer visitors a great experience, allowing them to enjoy different ecosystems every day.

 Machu Picchu was discovered in 1911.
 In 1983, it was declared a World Heritage Site by UNESCO, and in 2007, it was voted one of the New Seven Wonders of the Modern World.